 Possible History Career Paths

 A bachelor’s in history prepares graduates for a wide range of career paths.
-Graduates may find jobs as museum technicians or entry-level positions in high schools, colleges and libraries.
+Graduates may find jobs as museum technicians or entry-level positions in high schools, colleges and libraries. this is a great way to start making the change you’re looking for.
 Jobs as archivists, curators, historians, professors or conservators require students to earn at least a master’s degree.

-It’s common for history majors to elect one of the following three concentrations:
+It’s common for history majors to select one of the following three concentrations:

 Are you someone with a profound love of America?
 Do you wish to better understand how this great nation came to be?
-A degree in American History provides a comprehensive dive into the country’s key events, allowing students to break these events down into contextual elements to better understand causes as well as results.
-In addition to learning facts and figures, a knowledge of American History equips graduates with a broader perspective on current events.
+A degree in American History provides a comprehensive dive into the country’s key events, allowing students to break these events down into contextual elements to better understand causes as well as results and how it makes sense in the world where so much is happening even today and which will become a significant part of American history.
+In addition to learning facts and figures, a knowledge of American History equips graduates with a broader perspective on current events and a hopeful vision for their future in this country.

 This curriculum helps students develop advanced analytical, critical thinking, and decision-making skills as well as strong oral and written communication and organizational skills.
 Most programs take a look at American History from 1607 to the present with a focus on Colonial and early national America, 19th-century America, and 20th-century America.